-(1) Represents the results of operations and financial position of RBL, excluding RIAS, which RBL intends to divest prior to the Effective Time.
+(1) Represents the results of operations and financial position of RBL,

-(2) In 1990, RBL wrote-off certain intangible assets relating to obsolete purchase and was financed with internally generated cash and cash from HLR, RBL's direct parent.
-The excess of cost over fair market value of net tangible assets acquired was \$63.7.
+- technology, which no longer had continuing value, in the amount of \$16.0.
 (3) On December 31, 1990, RBL divested the assets and core testing customer base of certain clinical laboratory businesses located in Sacramento, California and Denver, Colorado for \$41.9.
-The gain on the sale was \$26.8.

-(4) On February 11, 1992, RBL acquired all of the issued and outstanding shares of CompuChem Corporation for \$74.6.
-The transaction was accounted for as a

-(5) In 1992, RBL adopted Statement of Financial Accounting Standards No. 106, "Employers' Accounting for Postretirement Benefits Other than Pensions".
+The gain on the sale was \$26.8. - (4) On February 11, 1992, RBL acquired all of the issued and outstanding shares of CompuChem Corporation for \$74.6.
+The transaction was accounted for as a purchase and was financed with internally generated cash and cash from HLR, RBL's direct parent.
+The excess of cost over fair market value of net tangible assets acquired was \$63.7. - (5) In 1992, RBL adopted Statement of Financial Accounting Standards No. 106, "Employers' Accounting for Postretirement Benefits Other than Pensions".
 This amount represents the charge, on an after-tax basis, for recording the transition obligation.